The Ultimate Roundup of the 50 Cutest Dog Breeds as Puppies

 Cute dog #14: Great Dane

 It’s a breed of contradictions: Take its size for example.
 The Great Dane is intimidating for sure (one of the tallest breeds at about 30 inches), but there is nothing scary about this gentle giant—except maybe it’s weight when it wants to sit on your lap.
 Despite its size, the Great Dane thinks it’s a lap dog and will nonchalantly plop down on you like you were its human pet bed.
 It has a deep bark, but doesn’t bark much and is a great apartment dog because it’s low-energy and has a super friendly demeanor.
+For even more adorable pups, check out these flat-faced dogs that are just too precious.

 Cute dog #15: Pembroke Welsh Corgi